hunglvosu/hunglvosu.github.io/_pages/about.md

 - **[September 2024]** Our paper "Learning Representations for Hierarchies with Minimal Support" was accepted at [NeurIPS 24](https://nips.cc/virtual/2024/papers.html?filter=titles).
 The major effort is due to student Benjamin Rozonoyer.
 This paper has a very interesting theoretical problem that I had never seen before (and I only contributed to this part of the paper.).

  - **[September 2024]** Our paper "Towards Instance-Optimal Euclidean Spanners" was uploaded to [Arxiv](https://arxiv.org/abs/2409.08227).

- - **[August 2024]** Super stoked about a paper with my student [An La](https://anla-cs.github.io) who came up with all major ideas in this paper: "Dynamic Locality Sensitive Orderings in Doubling Metrics" on [Arxiv](https://arxiv.org/abs/2408.14617).